Free event with general admission

-This impressive hangar is also home to naval aircraft and helicopters from the 1950s, lifeboats, submarines and aircraft that served in the Falklands War.
+This impressive hangar is also home to naval aircraft and helicopters from the 1950s and aircraft that served in the Falklands War.
+You may also see some of the historic aircraft that have been restored for flight by our flying partners here too.

-The DH9 bomber was one of the first types of aircraft stationed at Duxford when it opened as an operational airfield 100 years ago.
-In Duxford’s centenary year, this is a remarkable opportunity to see a newly restored DH9 aircraft being rebuilt by a team of skilled engineers.
+The DH 9 bomber was one of the first types of aircraft stationed at RAF Duxford when it opened as an operational airfield in 1918.

-E-8894 has been restored to flying condition by the Historic Aircraft Collection using an original Siddeley Puma engine and is the only First World War bomber flying anywhere in the world.
-It was recently awarded Best Civilian Aircraft at the Royal International Air Tattoo 2017.
+E-8894 has been restored to flying condition using an original Siddeley Puma engine and is the only First World War bomber flying anywhere in the world.